This Pressure Cooker Low-FODMAP Citrus Carnitas is a delicious, flavor-filled dinner option for busy weeknights!

 - 1 lime, cut into wedges

-- With a sharp serrated knife, cut pork shoulder into 2 inch pieces and place in large bowl.
+- With a sharp serrated knife, cut pork shoulder into 2-inch pieces and place in a large bowl.

-- In bowl of cut pork, add sea salt, cumin, cinnamon, red pepper flakes, and oregano.
+- In the bowl of cut pork, add sea salt, cumin, cinnamon, red pepper flakes, and oregano.
 Stir until well-combined.

-- With a vegetable peeler, peel skin from both oranges and place in bowl of seasoned pork.
-Juice bald oranges into bowl.
+- With a vegetable peeler, peel skin from both oranges and place in a bowl of seasoned pork.
+Juice bald oranges into a bowl.

 - Pour mixture into pressure cooker insert, add bay leaves and sliced pineapple, and seal.

-- On the manual setting, set timer to 35 minutes.
+- On the manual setting, set the timer to 35 minutes.

-- After 35 minutes, allow pressure cooker to naturally depressurize for 20 minutes.
-After 20 minutes, turn valve to finish depressurization.
+- After 35 minutes, allow the pressure cooker to naturally depressurize for 20 minutes.
+After 20 minutes, turn the valve to finish depressurization.

 - In a large pan on the stovetop, melt pork lard over medium heat.

-- Add shredded pork to hot pan and allow meat to crisp up, about 10 minutes.
+- Add shredded pork to the hot pan and allow the meat to crisp up about 10 minutes.
 Add additional salt as necessary.

-- After pork has reached your desired level of crispiness, remove from heat and pour 1/4 cup of liquid from pressure cooker insert into pan.
+- After pork has reached your desired level of crispiness, remove from heat and pour 1/4 cup of liquid from pressure cooker insert into a pan.

-- Serve immediately with cooked pineapple (or discard pineapple for low-carb) and garnish with fresh cilantro and lime wedges.
+- Serve immediately with cooked pineapple (or discard pineapple for a lower-carb dish) and garnish with fresh cilantro and lime wedges.